stub22/funcprog-ex/weather-svc/README.md

  * Limited use of scala wildcard imports.
 Usually we try to confine these imports to a narrow scope, such as a particular trait or method.

  * Limited use of scala "object" singletons.
-No use of the "Companion" object pattern.
+No use of the "Companion Object" pattern.

  * Preference for explicit typing and invocations over sugary structures like for-comprehensions.